When you hear the term “surgery”, what comes to your mind?

 SHARE THE COST WITH HAPPY TAILS PET INSURANCE

 Keyhole surgery has many potential benefits but it can be equally or more costly than conventional surgery.
 Here’s where pet insurance comes in useful.

 Happy Tails Pet Insurance could make keyhole pet surgeries much more affordable by:

 - Offering lifetime coverage for your eligible dog or cat, with an annual limit of up to $12,500 under the Furball Plan

 - Paying up to 80%* of your pet’s surgery-related bills (less deductible), which includes clinical and surgical procedures, hospitalisation, pre-surgical tests, and post-surgical treatment.
 Learn more about coverage, eligibility, and exclusions.

 What’s more, you could enjoy greater savings by enrolling early!

 Premiums start from as low as $1 a day and stay unchanged for the lifetime of your furkid!
-The earlier you enrol your pet, the more you reap benefits of the lower premium and lower co-insurance share.
+The earlier you enroll your pet, the more you reap the benefits of the lower premium and lower co-insurance share.

-Don’t forget to enter “VP1815” for an exclusive 10% discount – only for Vanillapup readers!
+Don’t forget to enter “VP10” for an exclusive 10% discount – only for Vanillapup readers!

 Every policy sold results in a $1 donation to local animal welfare organisation, Save Our Street Dogs Singapore (SOSD).